turinglabsorg/datahub-learn/network-documentation/secret/tutorials/deploy-your-own-secret-nft.md

 | enable_burn                   | bool | This config value indicates whether burn functionality is enabled | yes      | false            |

 For this tutorial we will keep most of the default values and just change the name, symbol and the default ownership visibility of the token.
 Insert this piece of code below `// 3.
-Create an instance of the NFT contract init msg` and add some values for name and symbol, as well as some random string for the entropy
+Create an instance of the NFT contract init msg` and add some values for name and symbol, as well as some random string for the entropy.
+Remember to keep the strings enclosed within the single quotes.

 ```javascript
   /// name of token contract